Dyan Marie

 Awards

-2008, Canadian Urban Institute, Urban Leadership Award
+2008, Canadian Urban Institute, City Soul, Urban Leadership Award

-2007 Canadian Student Institute, Community Builder Award
+2007, Canadian Student Institute, Community Builder Award

 2007, Government of Canada, Community Builders Award